marcusndz/Animated-Solar-System/README.md

 ## 📌 Todo / Future Enhancements

 * Add moons and asteroid belts 🌑
-* Planetary rotation animation 🔁
-* Tooltip-based info instead of cards 🧾
+* 🔁 Planetary rotation animation - animate each planet to rotate around its own axis, mimicking the natural spin observed in real celestial bodies, in addition to their orbital motion around the Sun.
-* Add sound effects 🎧
+* 🎧 Add interactive sound effects
+* 🪐 Add hover cards for each planet and the Sun
+  * Fix existing hover card layout (currently flows only for Neptune)

+> [!TIP]
+> Wanna implement this or add something yourself?
+Check out [contributing.md](contributing.md).

 ---